 Here I am with (from left to right): Mirje from anywhereism.net, Sandy from globalwanderings.ca, Patti from luggageandlipstick.com, Madison from girlinlovewiththeworld.com, Marie from bigtravelnut.com, Monica from monica-suma.com, Melissa from uncloggedblog.com and Leticia from trucosviajeros.com.

-Now it's your turn: What are your best tips for a quintessentially Swedish holiday or in fact a holiday in Småland?
+Now it's your turn: Any tips of questions for your idea of a quintessentially Swedish holiday or in fact a holiday in Småland?
 I would love to hear from you, so feel free to leave a comment below!

 Disclosure: As part of my participation at the TBEX Europe Travel Blogger Conference in Stockholm, this fam trip was funded by Visit Sweden, Visit Småland and the SJ train company.
 The views expressed in this blog post, however, are entirely my own and therefore personal and unbiased.